Wednesday, July 16, 2014

 • 1.
 The three-legged stool: a model for peace builders (based on a vision by Kenyan peace leader, Wangari Matthai)

 • 2.
-Teaching Tolerance -- Online Magazine for Educators
+Learning for Justice -- Online Magazine for Educators

 • 3.
 Anti-bully initiatives